pi-josh/Mapakalamidad.ph-Flood-Report-Dashboard/README.md

 ---

 ## Project Overview
-This simple project focuses on evaluating the patterns and trends in flood reporting on **MapaKalamidad.ph**, a platform designed to assist in **Disaster Risk Reduction Management (DRRM)** in the Philippines.
+This project evaluates patterns and trends in flood reporting on **MapaKalamidad.ph**, a platform designed to assist in **Disaster Risk Reduction Management (DRRM)** in the Philippines.
 The analysis focuses on how the platform contributes to raising flood awareness and providing timely information to affected communities.

 ## Problem Statement
-Flooding is one of the most common natural disasters in the Philippines, causing significant disruption to communities and infrastructure.
-Although platforms like **MapaKalamidad.ph** enable real-time crowd-sourced flood reporting, challenges remain in optimizing data collection and analysis to ensure timely and effective response efforts.
-This project seeks to evaluate the trends and patterns in flood reporting through **MapaKalamidad.ph** and assess how well the platform facilitates real-time information sharing during flood events.
+Flooding is one of the most common natural disasters in the Philippines, leading to significant disruption to communities and infrastructure.
+While platforms like **MapaKalamidad.ph** allow for real-time crowd-sourced flood reporting, there are challenges in utilizing this data for efficient information sharing.
+This project aims to assess the trends and patterns in flood reporting through **MapaKalamidad.ph** and evaluate how well the platform helps raise awareness of flood incidents and share timely information with affected communities.

 ## Objectives
 The main objectives of this project are to:
 - **Identify** the trends in flood reports submitted through MapaKalamidad.ph.
-- **Analyze** the frequency and distribution of flood reports during the covered time period.
+- **Analyze** the frequency and distribution of **flood reports** during the covered time period.
-- **Evaluate** the types of incidents reported and their geographical locations to assess the platform’s role in flood preparedness and response.
+- **Evaluate** the **geographical locations** and **flood depths** reported to assess the platform’s role in raising flood awareness and disseminating timely flood information.

 ## Scope and Limitations